 Are you interested in covering local, national and world events and writing about the community in which you live?
 Would you like to learn how print, online, broadcast and social media converge in this exciting field?
 If you answered yes to these questions, our Journalism program could be a perfect match for you.

-We offer courses that prepare you for working in all forms of journalism, writing for a range of traditional and new media, and working with public relations and publishing.
+Our courses prepare you for working in all forms of journalism, writing for a range of traditional and new media, and working with public relations and publishing.

-Journalism has shifted significantly in the past few years to embrace the digital age, Even at traditional newspaper, magazine and broadcast outlets, more and more journalists rely on the Web, blogs, video and social media tools like Twitter, Facebook, YouTube and Flickr to gather information, report the news, and engage with sources and audiences.
+Journalism has shifted significantly in the past few years to embrace the digital age.
+From traditional newspapers to magazines to broadcast outlets, more and more journalists rely on the Web, blogs, video and social media tools like Twitter, Facebook, YouTube and Flickr to gather information, report the news, and engage with sources and audiences.

 In this major, we train our future journalists how to research, write and craft stories for print or visual media and critically use the Internet and other new media platforms while applying traditional journalism practices and ethics.
 We will prepare you to fit into the ever–evolving media world.